sophiaponte/prefect-legacy/docs/core/about_prefect/why-not-airflow.md

 Because both Airflow and Prefect are written in Python, it is possible to unit test your individual task / operator logic using standard Python patterns.
 For example, in Airflow you can import the `DagBag`, extract your individual DAG and make various assertions about its structure or the tasks contained within.
 Similarly, in Prefect, you can easily import and inspect your `Flow`.
 Additionally, in both Airflow and Prefect you can unit test each individual Task in much the same way you would unit test any other Python class.

-However, to test your _workflow_ logic can be significantly trickier in Airflow than Prefect.
+However, to test your _workflow_ logic can be significantly trickier in Airflow than prefectlegacy.
 This is for a number of reasons:

 - DAG-level execution in Airflow is controlled and orchestrated by the centralized scheduler, meaning to run a pass through of your DAG with dummy data requires an initialized Airflow database and a scheduler service running.
 This can be tricky to put into a CI pipeline and for many people is a barrier to testing at this level.
 - Airflow’s notion of Task “State” is a string describing the state; this introduces complexity for testing for data passage, or what types of exceptions get raised, and requires database queries to ascertain